MattEpstein-u/riot-switcher/README.md

 ### Switching Accounts

+#### For Accounts with Saved Sessions (Instant Switch):
 1. Select an account from the list
-2. Click "Switch to Selected Account"
+2. Click "🔄 Switch to Selected Account"
-3. Confirm the switch (this will close Riot Client if running)
+3. Confirm the switch
-4. The application will handle the rest automatically
+4. Riot Client will open already logged in! 🚀

-### First-Time Setup per Account
+#### First-Time Setup per Account:

-The first time you switch to an account:
-1. The Riot Client will start but you'll need to log in manually
-2. Once logged in, the application will automatically backup this session
+1. Select a new account and click "🚀 Quick Login Guide"
+2. Follow the step-by-step instructions
+3. **Critical**: When logging in, check the ✅ **"Stay logged in"** box
+4. After successful login, close Riot Client
+5. Click "Backup Current Session" in the app
-3. Future switches to this account will be automatic
+6. Future switches to this account will be instant!

+### The "Stay Logged In" Workflow

+This app is designed around Riot's "Stay logged in" feature:
+- ✅ **Check "Stay logged in"** when setting up each account
+- 🔄 App swaps these saved sessions for instant switching
+- 🔐 Sessions persist until you manually log out in Riot Client
+- ⚡ Switching takes ~5 seconds instead of manual typing

 ## File Structure